github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

   You can also look for ways to engage with the user community, so you can regularly hear feedback and understand the impact of your open source work.

-* **Explore funding:** Whether you’re looking for some pizza money, or trying to go full time open source, there are many resources to help!
+* **Explore funding:** Whether you're looking for some pizza money, or trying to go full time open source, there are many resources to help!
 As a first step, consider turning on [GitHub Sponsors](https://github.com/sponsors) to allow others to sponsor your open source work.
-If you’re thinking about making the jump to full-time, apply for the next round of [GitHub Accelerator](http://accelerator.github.com/).
+If you're thinking about making the jump to full-time, apply for the next round of [GitHub Accelerator](http://accelerator.github.com/).

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/mansona?s=180" class="pquote-avatar" alt="avatar">